Firesphere/silverstripe-searcher/README.md

 * Use 'Content' as the default for a DataObject's main content.
 See known issues.
 * Use 'PublishFrom' and 'PublishUntil' as custom published-limits for the extra filter which is currently only applied to my own news-module.
+* The method 'SearchKeywords' is optional.
+The field adds a priority over actual content if it exists (and has data).

 ## Configuration